-EDU.1.5 RECOGNITION OF PRIOR LEARNING AND CREDIT ACCUMULATION AND TRANSFER competencies necessary to meet the human resource needs of the country.
+EDU.1.5 RECOGNITION OF PRIOR LEARNING AND CREDIT ACCUMULATION AND TRANSFER

-Refer to A-Rules 1.6 and 1.7 as well as Faculty Rule 1.6.1 and 1.7.
+Refer to A-Rules 1.5.3 and 1.6.

-The Faculty subscribes to the view that recognition of prior learning (RPL) constitutes an essential element of the transformation of access and admissions policies at higher education institutions in South Africa.
-The transformation of access and admissions policies is intended to increase participation and broaden access to higher education in order to produce graduates with the skills and
+The faculty subscribes to the view that recognition of prior learning (RPL) constitutes an essential element of the transformation of access and admissions policies at higher education institutions in South Africa.
+The transformation of access and admissions policies is intended to increase participation and broaden access to higher education in order to produce graduates with the skills and competencies necessary to meet the human resource needs of the country.